← Heimdall Docs

 SaaS customer onboarding

 Set up a complete tenant onboarding flow.
-Create an App when a customer signs up, seed initial roles, and provision the first admin user.
+Create an App when a customer signs up, seed initial roles, and provision the first user as the owner.

 Steps